-PURPOSE, OBJECTIVE & REPORTING
+PURPOSE & OBJECTIVE

-Realizing the importance of establishing a sound base for future financial and non-financial decision-making in an ever-changing environment, the Village of Gurnee embarked on an initiative to create a formalized strategic plan in late-2007.
-Strategic planning is essential because it helps determine where an organization wants to go, how it will get there, and how it will measure progress toward the goal.
-During the 2008 initiative, Vision and Mission Statements were developed, as were a set of Core Values and Village-wide Strategic Goals.
-Over the years that followed, this plan served the Village well as it directed focus and resources towards key performance areas.
-This resulted in significant improvements in the areas of economic development, capital infrastructure, external communication, community and intergovernmental partnerships, and land use policies, to name a few.
+Realizing the importance of establishing a sound base for future financial and non-financial decision-making, the Village of Gurnee embarked on an initiative to create a formalized strategic plan in late-2007.
+During the initiative, Vision and Mission Statements were developed, as were a set of Core Values and Village-wide Strategic Goals.
+Over the years that followed, this plan served the Village well and resulted in significant improvements in the areas of economic development, capital infrastructure, external communication, community and intergovernmental partnerships and land use policies, to name a few.

-With a number of years passing since the 2008 initiative, the Village embarked on a strategic plan update in 2015.
-While the Vision, Mission and Core Values are still very much relevant, revisiting community concerns and areas of focus to help assist with the development of new Village-Wide Strategic Goals (relabeled Key Performance Areas during the 2015 initiative) was necessary.
-The Novak Consulting Group was selected in early 2015 to provide this support.
-Focus groups were conducted using a World Café format whereby a cross-section of stakeholders are brought together to discuss topics.
-Novak also conducted one-on-one interviews with key stakeholders; including Village Board and Department Heads, which produced some very beneficial information that may not have otherwise been shared in a group setting.
+With a number of years passing since the 2007 initiative, the Village embarked on a strategic plan update in 2015.
+While the Vision, Mission and Core Values were still very much relevant, revisiting community concerns and areas of focus to help assist with the development of new Village-wide Strategic Goals (relabeled Key Performance Areas) was necessary.
+Focus groups brought together a cross-section of stakeholders to discuss topics.
+In addition to focus groups, one-on-one interviews with key stakeholders were conducted.
 The Village desired a process that set the direction for the organization by involving its employees, governing bodies and community stakeholders.